-In our education space, microlearnings are available in the form of texts, videos, animations and graphics.
+In our education space, microlearning is available in the form of texts, videos, animations and graphics.
 In the future, content will also be mapped audio-visually.
-They can be combined with learning units designed for use in the classroom or seminar room.
+It can be combined with learning units designed for use in the classroom or seminar room.

 The advantages of microlearning

 - Flexible: independent of time and place, e.g. unproductive times and waiting periods are bridged.